Fake Ad #3 — General Entity AM/FM Clock Radio

 Visual

-The clock: A classic rectangular faux-woodgrain alarm clock, centre of frame.
+The clock: a classic rectangular faux-woodgrain alarm clock, centre of frame.
 LED display reading 7:05 in red.
-The GE logo on the clock face and the top-left corner of the box should mimic the classic cursive script — but the loops of the letters subtly form an infinity symbol or a closed circuit.
+The GE logo on the clock face and the top-left corner of the box should mimic the classic cursive script, but the loops of the letters subtly form an infinity symbol or a closed circuit.
 This easter egg should reward close inspection without announcing itself.

-The anatomy lines: Thin blue lines radiate from the clock to labelled callouts around the frame, exactly mimicking 1980s consumer electronics schematic packaging.
+The anatomy lines: thin blue lines radiate from the clock to labelled callouts around the frame, exactly mimicking 1980s consumer electronics schematic packaging.
 The lines are the visual grammar of trustworthy corporate design.
 Use them accordingly.

 Header